spodsiadlik/The-Three-Amigos/docs/project1.md

 # Overview
-In this project, we strove to create a differential drive robot that could be controlled using ROS.
+In this project, we strove to create a differential drive robot that could be controlled using ROS 2 Humble.
 It uses a Raspberry Pi in conjunction with high-torque motors, a motor driver board, and many other parts, which created a driving robot.
-Then, after considering features like the robot's weight and shape, we were able to optimize our bot for future assignments and could eventually use it to drive through the CCCS building.
-This basic robot was itterated upon with lidar, which enables us to autonomously navigate through a pre-mapped area using the ROS 2 navigation stack.
+Then, after considering features like the robot's weight and shape, we were able to optimize our bot for future assignments and could eventually use it to drive through a section of Lewis Science Center.
+This basic robot was iterated upon with LiDAR, which enables us to autonomously navigate through a pre-mapped area using the ROS 2 navigation stack.

 | Property | Quantity |